Vgcmn5/Two-Dice-Pig/README.md

 # 2-Dice-Pig
-A game of (almost) pure chance.
-Made for a CS class.
+A simple game of (almost) pure chance.
+Made in 2021 for a CS class.